How college basketball free agency is shaping up

 Previous team: Virginia

-Iowa State took a big step back last season on both offense and defense, and Shayok will have every opportunity to show he can help the Cyclones on both sides of the ball.
+Iowa State took a big step back last season on offense and defense, and Shayok will have every opportunity to show he can help the Cyclones on both sides of the ball.
 As a junior at Virginia in 2016-17, he was given a featured scorer's role, albeit as he alternated between starting and coming off the bench.
 The 6-5 wing will give Steve Prohm's rotation needed experience and a good wingspan on defense.

 Nisre Zouzoua, Nevada Wolf Pack